-- Group Owner: This is the primary point of contact that will be responsible of managing the group subscriptions, your group(s) of users or customers who will be subscribed to your product or service via the group subscription.
+- Group Owner: This is the primary point of contact that will be responsible for managing the group subscriptions, your group(s) of users, or customers who will be subscribed to your product or service via the group subscription.
 The group subscription invoice will be tied to the group owner.

-- Group User: These are the customer accounts which belongs to the group(s) of users or customers who will be subscribed to your product or service via the group subscription.
+- Group User: These are the customer accounts that belong to the group(s) of users or customers who will be subscribed to your product or service via the group subscription.
 The group users are not involved in the billing process for the group subscription.
-Based on the type of group user settings, group users either get a subscription via email domains, or via IP Address.
+Based on the type of group user settings, group users either get a subscription via email domains or via IP Addresses.

 Setting up your Group Owners: